 The reason I encourage people to make room for “fun foods” is because a 100% good food/0% fun food approach often leads to exactly the opposite after a bit of time.
 100/0 —> 0/100.
 This is when people “fall of the wagon,” binge eat, give up on their goals and then lose confidence that they will every be able to actually make real change for their health.

-Ain’t no body got time for that.
+Nobody has time for that!
 Eat the fun foods, in moderation.